openbaton/docs/docs/zabbix-plugin.md

 }
 ```

-Then in your main, obtain the MonitoringPluginCaller as follow:
+Then in your main, obtain the MonitoringPluginCaller as follows:

 ```java
 MonitoringPluginCaller monitoringPluginCaller = null;